By Stanley Bill

 When she leaves the community once again to deal with Wanda’s effects after the suicide, we see Ida trying on a new identity in her aunt’s empty apartment, finally shedding the novitiate’s habit that seems almost to have shielded her from the world.
 First, she models one of her aunt’s elegant dresses, teetering awkwardly across the parquet floor in high-heeled shoes.
 Then she smokes a cigarette and swigs from a bottle of hard liquor in front of a mirror, inspecting her new identity with fascination.
 Finally, she experiments with physical love with the handsome musician.
 The next morning, as the young man dozes in her aunt’s bed, Ida rises, puts on her habit, and walks out.
 The mysterious closing scene shows her striding towards the camera down a country road, perhaps on her way back to the convent, perhaps embarking on another journey into the unknown.

 Admittedly, Ida receives this gift of choice because she is an orphan, robbed of her parents’ culture by an act of murder and the silence of those who brought her up in the Church.
 In this sense, her freedom to reject her Jewishness can be nothing but a terrible tragedy, since it is only possible thanks to the original loss.
 Indeed, her apparent decision to forsake her roots has provoked the ire of critics who view the film as anti-Semitic.
-Yet I cannot help but see something triumphant in Ida’s almost steely stride towards the camera in the final scene.
+Yet perhaps there is also something triumphant in Ida’s almost steely stride towards the camera in the final scene.
 Whatever her reasons, whatever she has chosen, whatever the circumstances that led her there, Ida has consciously determined her own destiny, with full appreciation of the alternative possibilities open before her.

 As her aunt teasingly suggests, the renunciation of carnal love is no real sacrifice for somebody who has never tried it.
-In the same way, cultural identity is surely less meaningful when it springs from the thoughtless adoption of what is simply given, as it does for most of us.
+In the same way, cultural identity is surely less meaningful when it springs from the thoughtless adoption of what is simply given, as it does for most people in most places.
 One believes in Christ because one was raised to do so in the Church.
 One is Jewish because one’s parents were Jewish.
-Either way, the individual is nothing but a product of social forces, a molecule in a surging wave.
+Either way, the individual is nothing but a product of social forces.
 By the end of the film, Ida’s identity has taken on a new meaning in the light of her capacity to choose, while Ida herself appears as a powerful figure, newly self-assured and purposeful.
 According to the director: